jdlib/JDBX/UserGuide.md

     pstmt.param("last").setString("John");
     pstmt.param("first").setString("Doe");

-Setting parameters on a `CallStmt` works exactly the same.
-Additionally you can register OUT and INOUT parameters, and read the values of OUT and INOUT parameters after the statement has been executed:
+Parameters in `CallStmt` work similar.
+OUT or INOUT parameters have to be specified once when the `CallStmt` is initialized.

-	CallStmt ctstmt = ...
+	// in this example the stored procedure has 3 params, 2 of them being OUT params CallStmt ctstmt = ...
+	cstmt.init("{call GetUserName(?,?,?)}")
+		.registerOutParam(2).as(java.sql.Types.VARCHAR)
+		.registerOutParam(3).as(java.sql.Types.VARCHAR);

+Before executing a `CallStmt` specify the value of IN or INOUT parameters.
+After execution read the values of OUT or INOUT parameters:

-    cstmt.init("{call GetUserName(?,?,?)}");         // the SQL cmd has three parameters cstmt.param(1).setLong(831L);                    // set the value of IN parameter 1 cstmt.param(2).out(java.sql.Types.VARCHAR);      // register type of OUT parameter 2
+    cstmt.param(1).setLong(831L);                    // set the value of IN parameter 1
-    cstmt.param(3).out(java.sql.Types.VARCHAR);      // register type of OUT parameter 3
     cstmt.execute();                                 // execute the command, explained in next chapters String lastName  = cstmt.param(2).getString();   // read the value of OUT parameter 2 String firstName = cstmt.param(3).getString();   // read the value of OUT parameter 3